-Cambra Santa Rosa
+Cambra in Santa Rosa

 What Is It?

-Introduced into the dental mainstream in 2002, CAMBRA is a program designed to identify areas of risk, prevent and in some cases reverse cavities.
+Introduced into the dental mainstream in 2002, CAMBRA is a program designed to identify areas of risk, prevent, and in some cases reverse cavities.
 CAMBRA stands for Caries Management By Risk Assessment.
-Through non-invasive saliva analysis we are able to identify areas of risk relating to your caries development and address areas of concern before surgical processes, like fillings and crowns, are necessary.
+Through non-invasive saliva analysis, we are able to identify areas of risk relating to your caries development and address areas of concern before surgical processes, like fillings and crowns, are necessary.
 In short, CAMBRA is an effective tool used in preventative dentistry.

 How is it done?

 CAMBRA consists of a series of saliva tests.
-First we have you chew a piece of wax for five minutes, stimulating saliva flow for sample collection.
-Next, we analyze the sample for consistency, pH level, buffering capacity and bacterial content.
+First, we have you chew a piece of wax for five minutes, stimulating saliva flow for sample collection.
+Next, we analyze the sample for consistency, pH level, buffering capacity, and bacterial content.
 Finally, we review your results and prepare an individualized treatment plan to reduce your susceptibility to cavities.
-This process is non-invasive and pain free.
+This process is non-invasive and pain-free.

 What does it test for?

 Saliva serves as an ion reservoir that maintains an oral environment rich in ions and acid buffers.
-Healthy saliva is capable of facilitating remineralization of teeth and antimicrobial activity.
+Healthy saliva is capable of facilitating the remineralization of teeth and antimicrobial activity.
 The more saliva you have, the more effectively your body can fight off cavities and recover from minor cavity lesions.

-Bacterial analysis of saliva lets us identify the presence of cariogenic (cavity causing) bacteria in your mouth.
+Bacterial analysis of saliva lets us identify the presence of cariogenic (cavity-causing) bacteria in your mouth.
 If levels of bacteria are high, we recommend the use of an antibacterial mouth rinse, Perioguard, to reduce bacteria numbers.
 It is also recommended that Perioguard be used in conjunction with topical fluoride treatments, like MI Paste.
 Antibacterial treatment followed by fluoride application has been shown to promote remineralization and in some cases reverse early carious lesions.